 The second core module, ‘History in context’ is, again, taught through 10 two-hour lectures and seminars.
 It explores a number of themes in historical research, building on the skills and approaches learned in Module 1.
 These include local and urban history, as well as the history of gender, migration and empires.
 Students are encouraged to think about the significance of continuity and change in history and periodisation, as well as the presentation of history in museums and other public fora.
 This module is assessed by one 5,000-word essay and a 15-minute presentation on an aspect of history in context.

 Module 3 (Research Pathway option)

-The research component of the course (total 90 credits) consists of a significant research project providing the opportunity for the student to undertake an in-depth investigative project from one of the history pathways.
+Dissertation, 30,000 words.
+The dissertation consists of a significant research project providing the opportunity for the student to undertake an in-depth investigative project from one of the research pathways.

-Two compulsory taught modules, one options courses, plus a dissertation of 15,000 words.
+Two compulsory taught modules, one research pathway course, plus a dissertation of 30,000 words.

 Students are also required to undertake a short (assessed) research training course.

 First-class or upper second-class degree (or overseas equivalent) in a relevant subject.